UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_03.md

 For example,
 typing `cd Documents/another-folder`
-would take us directly to the `another-folder` directory.
+would take us directly to the `another-folder` directory (in our example folder structure).
 Typing `cd ../..`
 would take us two folders up:
 back to out home directory.